NormalVR/Normcore-Documentation/src/guides/creating-a-player-controller.md

 So far so good, but our camera is left behind!
 Let's fix that.

-We could add the camera as a child of the player, but later on we plan to instantiate the player after we connect to a multiplayer room, which means we'd have no camera until after we connect.
+We could add the camera as a child of the player, but we plan to instantiate the player later on after we connect to a multiplayer room, which means we'd have no camera until after we connect.
 Instead, we'll create an empty game object to represent a target point on the player that the camera should follow.

-Create an empty game object called "Camera Target" and set the y-position to 1.0.
+Create an empty game object called "Camera Target", and set the y-position to 1.0.
 This will be the point our camera looks at.
 We'll also add a **Parent Constraint** component to the camera.
-Check the box for **Is Active** and set the **Position At Rest** and **Rotation At Rest** to (0.0, 1.5, -3.0) and (15.0, 0.0, 0.0) respectively to match the camera defaults.
+Check the box for **Is Active** and set the **Position At Rest** and **Rotation At Rest** to (0.0, 1.5, -3.0) and (15.0, 0.0, 0.0), respectively, to match the camera defaults.
 Finally, add the CameraTarget game object as the source.

 Enter Play mode and use WASD to move around.